 Glytone is a brand that specializes in glycolic acid-infused skincare products.
 This cream has a stunning 20% free acid value, so you know it's powerful and effective.
 There's also monoi butter and sweet almond oil to moisturize.
 Just be sure to use sunscreen after you apply this, as acids might make your skin more prone to the sun's harmful UV rays.

-This cream is formulated with 10% glycolic acid to exfoliate, dimethicone to seal in moisture, and various antioxidants to protect against environmental stressors.
+This cream is formulated with 10% glycolic acid to exfoliate, dimethicone to seal in moisture, and various antioxidants meant to protect against environmental stressors.

 Whichever formula and brand you decide to go with, make sure you're applying sunscreen afterward.
 Not to sound like a broken record, but glycolic acid can increase the skin's sensitivity to the sun.
 Make sure you're harnessing all of its benefits without added sun damage.